bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 ```
 curl http://192.168.56.104:12380
 ```
-wow, big info lets put it in a file:
+wow, lets put it in a file as the output is huge:

+> TODO link file

 ```
 curl http://192.168.56.104:12380 > 12380_index.html